 - When you use polyester filler on a vertical area, there is a chance that it will sag and drip down.
 So consider this if you will be working on a carving that stands tall.

 - Make sure the wood is not beyond redemption.
 Rotted wood is different from wood that is still in the process of rotting.
 You can save rotting wood.

-- Make sure to read the instructions properly before you use any type of wood filler.
+- Make sure to read the instructions properly before you use any wood filler.

-It can be painful to have to throw out a wooden carving because it is rotting.
+It can be painful to throw out a wooden carving because it is rotting.
 But this doesn’t need to be the end.
-You can redeem your wood as long as it is not completely rotten.
+You can redeem your wood as long as it is not entirely rotten.